History Contacts Join Links News Front Page

 • Proximity to the large population centres of Sydney

-• Proposed interaction with other heritage railways such as 3801 Limited, Valley Heights and the RTM at Thirlmere.
+• Proposed interaction with other heritage railways such as 3801 Limited, Lachlan Valley Railway, Goodwin Alco and the NSW RTM.